 I kissed a soldier.

 Then there was this rhyme that I heard children in my own neighborhood sing:

 Went downstairs to kiss a fella,

 There is also an historical connection to some rhymes.
 Consider this one about Benjamin Franklin:

 To teach the ladies how to dance.

 Spin around and out you go.

-I find this one to be very interesting because it seems to date itself to the early 19th / late 18th century.
-I say this because of the terms “heel” and “toe” for dancing and the fact that this had to be before Franklin was canonized as a revolutionary war saint as even children were still talking about Franklin the lady’s man.
+This one is fascinating because it dates to the early 19th / late 18th century.
+I say this because of the terms “heel” and “toe” for dancing and because this had to be before Franklin was canonized as a revolutionary war saint, as even children were still talking about Franklin, the lady’s man.

-If you have some jump rope chants that you remember, please share them with us.
+If you remember some jump rope chants, please share them with us.
 Let’s not lose them.